IctCat/jufopy/README.md

 # JuFo.py
-Julkaisu Foorumi Python (jufo.py) script for automated academic publication ranking search
+Julkaisu Foorumi Python (jufo.py) script for automated academic publication ranking search.
+Works on both Linux and Windows with Python3.

 # About
 `jufo.py` Python script was created to aid with the process of doing academic research.